an in-depth missions experience

 - Much, much more!

-We value having a well-trained team, yet we recognize that everyone does not need the same level of training so we adapt our prefield requirements based on length and type of service.
+We value having a well-trained team, yet we recognize that everyone does not need the same level of training, so we adapt our prefield requirements based on length and type of service.
 Before releasing people to go, we want them to be field-ready missionaries, emotionally healthy people ready to adapt to a new culture and able to use their skills and abilities in ministry.
-As a midterm missionary you will likely have books to read and may be asked to attend specific seminars related to your assignment.
+As a preparing missionary you will have residential, cross-culture training through one of our trusted training partners, online training requirements, and language acquisition training.
 We believe that lifelong learning is essential to a missionary’s ability to thrive in ministry, so why not begin now?

-For many new missionaries language school is required for effective communication in the new culture.
-Individual needs vary depending on location and anticipated ministry, and in some cases language school takes place where you will serve.
+For many new missionaries, language school is required for effective communication in the new culture.
+Individual needs vary depending on location and anticipated ministry, and in many cases language school takes place where you will serve.

 Before returning to your hometown, you’ll spend a couple days at the U.S. Office in Charlotte.
 During your time here, you will participate in a reentry interview, giving you the opportunity to share freely about your experience on the field.
 You’ll also to meet with people in various departments to your accounts, personnel needs, and to prepare for what comes next.
 Coming home can be more difficult than leaving home was, so we’ll talk about those dynamics and help you make the adjustment well.